 Rinse the plate, pop it in the dishwasher, press start … repeat forever.

-But, as it turns out, the way we’ve been carrying out said routine is totally wrong.
-As pointed out in a recent article in The Wall Street Journal, you aren’t supposed to pre-rinse your dishes before putting them in the machine.
+But as it turns out, the way we’ve been carrying out said routine is totally wrong.
+As pointed out in an article in The Wall Street Journal, you aren’t supposed to pre-rinse your dishes before putting them in the machine.
 Like, at all.

 "Believe it or not, it’s actually more beneficial to not rinse your dishes before putting them into the dishwasher,” Morgan Brashear, Cascade scientist with Procter & Gamble, told TODAY Home.
 She explained that most modern dishwashers have sensors inside of them to figure out how long to run a cycle, and even if you press “normal” on the panel, the length and temperature of the cycle can vary depending on how dirty the sensor detects the dishes to be.